hvaring/Prism.Autofac.Mutable.Wpf/README.md

 ## How it works

 While `ContainerBuilder.Update` is obsolete, Autofac allows you to dynamically add an `IRegistrationSource` to an existing container.
 This is also one of the workarounds mentioned in [Autofac ContainerBuilder.Update Obsolete](https://github.com/PrismLibrary/Prism/issues/969#issuecomment-291617882).
-Adding new `IRegistrationSource`s is handled by a wrapper interface, `IMutableConctainer`.
+Adding new `IRegistrationSource`s is handled by a wrapper interface, `IMutableContainer`.
 ```
 public interface IMutableContainer : IContainer
 {